-Laura is currently the Evaluation Lead of the South Eastern Melbourne Primary Health Network and assesses the impact and effectiveness of primary health projects in mental health, suicide prevention, after-hours primary care and chronic disease.
+Laura is the Evaluation Lead of the South Eastern Melbourne Primary Health Network and assesses the impact and effectiveness of primary health projects in mental health, suicide prevention, after-hours primary care and chronic disease.
 Laura holds a Master of Business Administration major in Health and Human Services Management and Bachelor of Nursing at Deakin University.

 David Clements, Deputy Secretary, Employment and Inclusion Group, Department of Jobs, Precincts and Regions